Composer and food writer, Mee, designs experiences that bridge the gap between our outer world and our inner life.

 Next, Mee began conversations with NYU neuroscientist, Professor Denis Pelli, who researches beauty and perception, and British multi-sensory designer, Steph Singer, who Mee worked with at BAM.
 In 2016, Nokia Bell Labs said Mee is "channeling the spirit of Robert Rauschenberg"

-Yntegrity : Happiness followed, then Yntegrity : Diversity, Yntegrity : Paris, and the Yntegrity : TEDx.
-And the rest is history...
+Yntegrity : Happiness followed, then Yntegrity : Diversity, Yntegrity : Paris, and then Yntegrity : TEDx.
+A largescale work is currently being developed, with smaller sketches on the horizon as a foundation.